How Feature Learning Can Improve Neural Scaling Laws: Power Law Scalings from Power Law Features

 While the case of finite RKHS norm ($\beta > 1$) is often assumed in analyses of kernel methods that rely on norm-based bounds, such as \citep{bartlett2002rademacher, bach2024learning}, the $\beta < 1$ case is actually more representative of real datasets.
 This was pointed out in \citep{wei2022more}.
 This can be seen by spectral diagonalizations performed on real datasets in \citep{bahri2021explaining, bordelon2024dynamical} as well as in experiments in Section \ref{sec:computer_vision_tasks}.
 We stress this point since the behavior of feature learning with $\beta > 1$ and $\beta < 1$ will be strikingly different in our model. \paragraph{General Scaling Law in the Lazy Limit} For the purposes of deriving compute optimal scaling laws, the works of \cite{bordelon2024dynamical} and \cite{ paquette20244+} derived precise asymptotics for the loss curves under SGD.
 For the purposes of deriving compute optimal scaling laws, these asymptotics can be approximated as the following sum of power laws at large $t,N$

-The first terms represent \textit{bottleneck/resolution-limited scalings} in the sense that taking all other quantities to infinity and studying scaling with the last \citep{bahri2021explaining}.
+where we neglect prefactor constants that are independent of $t,N,B$ ( {though these can be extracted from the full theory}).
+The first terms represent \textit{bottleneck/resolution-limited scalings} {which represent the loss obtained by taking all but one of the scaling quantities to infinity} \citep{bahri2021explaining}.
 The first term gives the loss dynamics of population gradient flow ($N,B \to \infty$) while the second (model bottleneck) term describes $t \to \infty$ limit of the loss which depends on $N$.
 The third and fourth terms are mixed \textit{transients} that arise from the perturbative finite model and batch size effects.
-While \cite{bordelon2024dynamical} focused on \textit{hard tasks} where $\beta < 1$ where the first two terms dominate when considering compute optimal scaling laws, \cite{paquette20244+} also discussed two other phases of the easy task regime where the final two terms can become relevant for the compute optimal scaling.
+While \cite{bordelon2024dynamical} focused on \textit{hard tasks} where $\beta < 1$ where the first two terms dominate when considering compute optimal scaling laws, \cite{paquette20244+} also discussed two other phases of the easy task regime $1 < \beta < 2-1/\alpha$ where the first and third term dominate and the super easy regime $\beta > 2-1/\alpha$ where the final two terms dominate the compute optimal scaling.

 \paragraph{General Scaling Law in the Feature Learning Regime} For $\gamma > 0$, approximations to our precise DMFT equations under power law spectra give the following sum of power laws